wjsakfh/Todays-Implementation/README.md

 # Todays-Implementation
-this is what I implement today
+This is my record about what I implemented today.

+most of contents will be really simple and some of them might be incomplete.